Milton Orkopoulos

-Milton Orkopoulos (born 22 July 1957) is an Australian former state politician and convicted sex offender.
+Milton Orkopoulos (born 22 July 1957) is an Australian convicted sex offender and former politician.
 A member of the New South Wales Legislative Assembly from 1999 to 2006, Orkopoulos was appointed Minister for Aboriginal Affairs and Minister Assisting the Premier on Citizenship in August 2005.

-In November 2006, Premier of New South Wales Morris Iemma dismissed him as a Minister and of a member of the Australian Labor Party after he was charged with child sex and other offences.
+In November 2006, Premier of New South Wales Morris Iemma sacked Orkopoulos as a Minister and expelled him from the Australian Labor Party after he was charged with child sex and other offences.
 The following week, he resigned as MP for the state electorate of Swansea.
 On 14 March 2008, Orkopoulos was convicted on charges relating to child sex offences and the supply of drugs.
 In May 2008, he was sentenced to 13 years 9 months in jail.
+He was paroled in December 2019, but was re-detained in January 2020 after failing to comply with his parole conditions.
+Orkopoulos was sentenced to a further 20 years in jail in November 2023, after being charged with sexually abusing and supplying drugs to four other young children.

 Early life

 Orkopoulos, an Australian of Greek descent briefly trained as a nurse before studying arts at the University of Newcastle, though he did not graduate.
 He went on to work for BHP and as an electorate officer for MPs Peter Morris, Don Bowman and Jill Hall.
-He married and had a child.
+He was married with three children.